kl4ppdrachen/Wikiracer/README.md

 ----
 ## Languages

-The default language is english (en).
-Orther supported languages are german (de) or french (fr).
-For all other languages it will used the english a default.
+The default language is English (en).
+Other supported languages are German (de) or French (fr).
+For all other languages, it will use the English a default.

 ------